Durham Technical Community College Data & Information Overview

 Net Price by Income Group for Durham Technical Community College

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Durham Technical Community College, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Durham Technical Community College, approximately 8% of students took out student loans averaging $5,117 a year.
-That adds up to $20,468 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Durham Technical Community College, approximately 7% of students took out student loans averaging $4,661 a year.
+That adds up to $18,644 over four years for those students.

-The student loan default rate at Durham Technical Community College is 18.1%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Durham Technical Community College is 12.5%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Durham Technical Community College Graduates Make?students who graduate from Durham Technical Community College with a bachelor's degree go on to jobs where they make an average salary of $28,800 in their early years.
-This is about 28% less that the average pay for college graduates overall.
+How Much Money Do Durham Technical Community College Graduates Make?bachelor's degree recipients from Durham Technical Community College make around $30,239 per year during the early years of their employment.
+This is about 29% less that the average pay for college graduates overall.
 However, graduates with your major may make more.